-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 8. It has instructions for how users can help teach fellow right-wing trolls how to make memes that would be believable in their country.
 “You have to provide reconnaissance for us.
 WE DON’T KNOW SHIT about your internet segment,” one section reads.

-9. Another section reads, “brief info on your country — does the south hate the north?”
+9. Another section reads, “Brief info on your country — does the South hate the North?
 Are those on the coast richer than those in the mountains?”
 It also mentions Pepe the Frog and other memes that Trump supporters latched on to, acknowledging each country might have different memes that take off.

 10. The last section reads, “DO NOT launch a meme shell in a foreign language without checking with a national operative.”